belialamiee/flckr-gallery/readme.md

 Angular.js Front end

-Upserting search terms rather then creating new terms and grouping search results.
+Upserting search terms rather then creating new terms each time, this will also enable us to remove the grouping of search results.

+At present the next and previous functionality for the pagination is not working properly, this is getting fixed as a priority, hopefully I have time.